obsidianmd/obsidian-help/en/Teams/Commercial license.md

 Yes.
 The commercial license is charged per seat count, not per device.
 This means you can use the same license key on all your individual work devices.

 **I work in a highly secure environment, in an air-gapped network.
 How do I apply my commercial license?**
 In such specialized environments, you don't need to apply the commercial license directly to your installation.
-However, you must monitor license usage and retain relevant records to ensure compliance with our End User License Agreement (EULA).
+However, you must monitor license usage and retain relevant records to ensure compliance with our [terms of service](https://obsidian.md/terms).